JackSzwergold/Cheat-Sheets/content/Redis - Installing Redis via a PPA on Ubuntu.md

 Template: index
 ---

-## Redis - Installing Redis via a PPA on Ubuntu

-By Jack Szwergold

 ### Get rid of the default Ubuntu repository installed version of Redis.

 Just run this `sudo aptitude purge` command to get rid of any Redis stuff installed via the default Ubuntu repository: